Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 # Theming

-It’s possible to tailor the look and feel of the Nets eID Broker to a great extent.
-In most cases it’s possible to create a broker theme that’s compliant with your company design guideline in the theme editor section of Nets eID Broker Admin tool.
+It’s possible to tailor the look and feel of the Signaturgruppen Broker to a great extent.
+In most cases it’s possible to create a broker theme that’s compliant with your company design guideline in the theme editor section of Signaturgruppen Broker Admin tool.

 The themes are based upon a model where the foundation is a predefined base layout combined with multiple variables defining the specific theme.

 It’s possible to have multiple themes for different purposes.
-By default, Nets eID broker uses a built-in default theme that has a neutral look and feel.
-When you start working with themes, you need to access the Nets eID Broker admin tool and go to the Theme menu item.
+By default, Signaturgruppen broker uses a built-in default theme that has a neutral look and feel.
+When you start working with themes, you need to access the Signaturgruppen Broker admin tool and go to the Theme menu item.
 If you don’t have access to this menu item, then contact your local administrator.

 ## Layout template